clarkjo12/Easy-Weather-OBS/README.md

 ![1pic](./READMEpics/intialURLtest.png)

-If youre able to getting everything working thus far, you are now ready to finally download "Easy-Weather-App"
+If youre able to getting everything working thus far, you are now ready to finally download "Easy-Weather-OBS"

 === Test Weather App ===